 When we receive an application, we register it and give it a number.
 We will quote that number when we contact you.
 Please also use this number when contacting the Planning Authority.

-The Council will check that the application includes all of the information required by the National Planning Validation Requirements and the Council’s Local Validation Checklist.
+The Council will check that the application includes all of the information required by the National Planning Validation Requirements.
 If there is anything missing, the Council will ask the applicant or their agent to provide it.
 The application process stops until we have received the missing items.

 Planning Application Fees